 Why do I need to get counseling before applying for a reverse mortgage?

 The federal government requires that all reverse mortgage borrowers receive counseling before they take out a HECM loan.
 Counselors are trained and approved by HUD to provide unbiased information and to discuss alternatives to a HECM, the costs associated with the loan, the various products and payment plan options, and much more.
 The counseling session equips the borrower with the knowledge needed to make an informed choice.
-Depending on your income, you may be charged for this counseling.
+There is a fee for this counseling, usually payable at the time of the counseling.
+In some circumstances, the borrower may pay the fee at the time of the closing, using funds from the reverse mortgage.

-You can get counseling through NCOA’s HUD-approved Reverse Mortgage Counseling Network by calling 1-855-899-3778.
+You can get counseling through by calling 1-855-899-3778.
+NCOA has partnered with GreenPath Financial Wellness, a nonprofit HUD-approved housing counseling agency, to provide this service.
 You can also find a counselor in your area at the HUD HECM Counselor Roster.